-“I ain’t here for no reason”: Stories of Sikh-American Resilience
+"I Ain’t Here For No Reason": Stories Of Sikh-American Resilience

 “Gatka is not like a lot of other martial arts, you know.
 We connect with our history because of it,” says Kaur.
 “To be doing something that our ancestors did, it kind of [makes] me feel like I am what they are also.
 We are the same people, we have that same blood in our veins, we have that same connection.”

 Kaur is 19 years old and a student at Chabot College.
-She started learning Gatka when she was about 10 years old.
+She started learning Gatka when she was about 10.
 At that time, she was one of three or four girls who learned it.
 While playing Gatka, Kaur wears a Chola, a long blue robe with buttons.

 “Being in a Chola, I guess I feel like I have a family.
 It really gives you confidence and you can walk with your head held high,” says Kaur.
 “I’m wearing a Chola that usually men wear.
 Being a woman in a Chola is is like a rebellious thing to do.”